Benjamin5728/Single-Asset-Class-Portfolio-Optimization-based-on-Deep-Learning/README.md

 However, during the development of the multi-asset prototype, I encountered a persistent **Deep Learning "Safe Haven" Bias**:
 * **The Observation:** When presented with a mixed universe (High-Vol Stocks vs. Low-Vol Treasuries) and optimized for Sharpe Ratio, the Transformer model consistently learned to "game" the objective function.
 * **The Problem:** The model discovered that the easiest way to maximize risk-adjusted returns was not to predict stock alpha, but to **allocate 90%+ capital to cash equivalents (e.g., BIL/SHV)**.
 This resulted in a theoretically high-Sharpe but practically useless "dead fish" equity curve that missed all growth opportunities.
 * **The Pivot:** Acknowledging this limitation in current single-model architectures, I pivoted to a **Pure Equity Strategy**.
-By restricting the universe to **350+ liquid S&P 500 stocks**, I force the AI to hunt for diversification and Alpha *within* the equity risk premium, effectively searching for uncorrelated drivers (Cluster Regimes) inside the stock market itself.
+By restricting the universe to **300+ liquid S&P 500 stocks**, I force the AI to hunt for diversification and Alpha *within* the equity risk premium, effectively searching for uncorrelated drivers (Cluster Regimes) inside the stock market itself.

 ### 2. Deep Learning as a "Feature Extractor"
 Inspired by **NLP (Natural Language Processing)**, this project treats daily price action not as random walks, but as "sequences" with latent grammar.
-* Instead of feeding raw prices to a predictor, we use a **Transformer Autoencoder** to compress 30-day noisy market data into dense **Latent Embeddings**.
+* Instead of feeding raw prices to a predictor, we use a **2-Layer Transformer Autoencoder** to compress 30-day noisy market data into dense **64-dimensional Latent Embeddings**.
 * This allows the model to "see" market regimes (e.g., "Tech Momentum", "Defensive Rotation") that are invisible to linear correlation matrices.

 ### 3. "Winner-Takes-Most" Allocation